Hussey College Warri: School Houses

 The boys' houses competed among fellow boys' houses while the girls' houses also competed among fellow girls' houses.
 Unlike in other mixed schools where boys and girls share the same house name, Hussey College operated unisex houses.
 These houses competed for medals, laurels and points in the school annual inter-house sports (Hussey College Annual Inter-House Sports Competition) which pulled huge crowd from all over Warri and beyond – especially the invitation relay events, which was a delight to watch and highly talked about in town, usually added glamour to the inter-house sports.

 During the school annual inter-house sports competition, Seville Dawes House often had the upper hand among the male houses, with its arch-rival being Dore House.
 However, in some years, dark horse like Ikoli House usually acted as giant killer to come first.
 And the minnow Nana House (with mother-luck on their side) usually pulled surprises in their rare few lucky years too.

 While Otsowode House dominated the female houses, with her bitter arch-rival being Iye House, but in some years, Ejimogho - especially years she had elite talented athletes - usually bamboozled her way to clinch first spot.

 While the rivalry between Seville Dawes and Dore – and other male houses – was mere healthy competition left behind on the athletic field, the rivalry between Otsowode and Iye – in extension Ejimogho – was bitter and often carried over to the classrooms.

 Principals

-The roster of former principals and teachers of Hussey college could pass for a mini who is who in the polity.
-They were part the team that moulded and groomed future leaders and nurtured the institution into a centre of excellence.
-A bronze scroll containing the names of pioneer principals and early teachers as a tribute to their worthy contributions was unveiled during the 60th anniversary celebration of the school.
+The former principals and teachers of Hussey college were part the team that nurtured the institution into a centre of excellence.
+A bronze scroll containing the names of pioneer principals and early teachers as a tribute to theircontributions was unveiled during the 60th anniversary celebration of the school.